yangshun/facebook-usage-stats/README.md

 ### Introduction

-I have come to realize that I have been liking too many things on Facebook and likes have lost its meaning.
+I have come to realize that I have been liking too many things on Facebook and my likes have lost its meaning.
 Therefore I built this Chrome extension to limit myself to 10 Facebook posts/comments likes a day, so that I will like more sparingly.

 Also, it shows me how much time I spend on the Facebook page and I will know how much time I have wasted.